OneBrainRepo/web-api/README.md

 Also create demo_user under user services for demo only purpose[DONE]

-Routes under one folder, services in their seperate folder, guards under seperate folder(such as auth) Also create mongodb folder for mongo connection and remove firebase completely
+Routes under one folder, services in their seperate folder, guards under seperate folder(such as auth) Also create mongodb folder for mongo connection and remove firebase completely[MongoDB creation is done] Slowly Start integrating chat history and other related stuff to the functions[MongoDB functions]

+Final Step - Check for all os.environ variables and update the .env.example file with required parameters